 1.7.
 Other grounds

-In addition to the above, the following will result in a new trial:
+In addition to the above, the following will result in a fresh trial:

 - ineffective assistance of counsel,9